bitbot-irc/bitbot/docs/help/git_webhooks.md

 * Response 401 means that your API key is wrong.
 * Response 404 means that you haven't done `!webhook add <name>` anywhere yet.
+* Private git repositories aren't announced to avoid leaking data.
+This will be configurable in the future, see [issue #127](https://github.com/jesopo/bitbot/issues/127).